calebrob6/mosaiks-api/README.md

 }
 ```

+while *batched* endpoints expect JSON arguments in the format:
+{
+    "latitudes": [latitude_0, ..., latitude_n],
+    "longitudes": [longitude_0, ..., longitude_n]
+}

-and returns the same JSON object with an additional `features` key that contains a 1024 length array that is the feature representation computed by RCF.
+Both types of endpoints return the same JSON input object with an additional `features` key.
+In the *single* type, this is a list of size 1024 containing a feature representation computed by RCF.
+In the *batched* type, this is a nested list of size (n, 1024) containing a feature representation computed by RCF for each point.

+Currently there are three total endpoints:
+- `/featurizeNAIPSingle`
+- `/featurizeSentinel2Single`
+- `/featurizeNAIPBatched`

 ### Examples